TimoxaV/internet-shop/README.md

 **Implemented basic functionality for users and admins.**

 User's actions:
-log in and log out;
+1) Log in and log out.
-register on the website;
+2) Register on the website.
-view the list of products;
+3) View the list of products.
-add products to the cart;
+4) Add products to the cart.
-delete products from the cart;
+5) Delete products from the cart.
-add orders.
+6) Add orders.

 Admin's actions:
-view all registered users;
+1) View all registered users.
-delete users;
+2) Delete users.
-view the list of all orders;
+3) View the list of all orders.
-edit list of products.
+4) Edit list of products.

+**Project's structure**
+- DAO layer
+- Service layer
+- Controllers layer
+- Presentation layer

 **Used technologies:**

-Servlets;
+- Servlets;
-Web Filters;
+- Web Filters;
-Tomcat;
+- Tomcat;
-JSP;
+- JSP;
-JSTL;
+- JSTL;
-JDBC;
+- JDBC;
-MySQL.
+- MySQL.

 **To run the project on your local machine:**